Rowing (sport): Training equipment

 Indoor rowing (on indoor rower, or rowing tank) is a way to train technique and strength by going through the same motions as rowing, with resistance(usually a large tank of water).
 Indoor rowing is helpful when there are no rowable bodies of water near by, or weather conditions don't permit rowing.
+Indoor rowing has also become a staple in many home and commercial gyms, thanks to its accessibility and efficiency as a cardio and strength workout.

 A rowing tank is an indoor facility which attempts to mimic the conditions rowers face on open water.
 Rowing tanks are used primarily for off-season rowing, muscle-specific conditioning and technique training, or simply when bad weather prevents open-water training.

 Ergometer rowing machines (colloquially ergs or ergo) simulate the rowing action and provide a means of training on land when waterborne training is restricted, and of measuring rowing fitness.
 Ergometers do not simulate the lateral balance challenges, the exact resistance of water, or the exact motions of true rowing including the sweep of the oar handles.
 For that reason ergometer scores are generally not used as the sole selection criterion for crews (colloquially "ergs don't float"), and technique training is limited to the basic body position and movements.
 However, this action can still allow a workout comparable to those experienced on the water.
 Indoor rowing has become popular as a sport in its own right with numerous indoor competitions (and the annual World Championship CRASH-B Sprints in Boston) during the winter off-season.